Image: Statue of Saint Clement Mary Hofbauer near Church of the Visitation of Our Lady in Hluboké Mašůvky, Znojmo District | photo by Jiří Sedláček

 Persecution followed Clement Mary, and there were those in authority who were able for a while to stop him from preaching.
 An attempt was made at the highest levels to have him banished.
 But his holiness and fame protected him and prompted the growth of the Redemptorists.
 Due to his efforts, the congregation was firmly established north of the Alps by the time of his death in 1820.

 Clement Mary Hofbauer was canonized in 1909.
-His Liturgical Feast Day is March 15.
+His liturgical feast is celebrated on March 15.

 Clement Mary saw his life’s work meet with disaster.
 Religious and political tensions forced him and his brothers to abandon their ministries in Germany, Poland, and Switzerland.
 Clement Mary himself was exiled from Poland and had to start all over again.
 Someone once pointed out that the followers of the crucified Jesus should see only new possibilities opening up whenever they meet failure.
 Clement Mary encourages us to follow his example, trusting in the Lord to guide us.